maiertech/coding-blog/content/notes/codesandbox/git-workflows.md

   [here](https://codesandbox.io/docs/git#committing-and-opening-prs), a forked
   sandbox can be seen as a branch.

 The `Commit` button commits all changes to the linked repository.
-The `Open PR` button creates a pull request that contains all changes.
-This creates a new branch for the pull request with target `master`.
-Your sandbox then switches context to a new immutable sandbox created form the new branch.
+Before hitting the `Open PR` button you need to commit all changes that should be part of the pull request.
+This creates a new branch for the pull request with the branch from which the sandbox was created as target.
+Your sandbox then switches context to a new immutable sandbox created form this new branch.

-Once you have created a pull request, you cannot push other commits to it.
-You would have to create a new pull request (lavish use of pull requests).

 ## Git workflows